-- This is the statutory limit determined under section 3 (1) of the Local Government Act 2003.
-The Government retains an option to control either the total of all local authority plans, or those of a specific authority, although this power has not yet been exercised. - The Authority is asked to approve the following Authorised Limit.
+• This is the statutory limit determined under section 3 (1) of the Local Government Act 2003.
+The Government retains an option to control either the total of all local authority plans, or those of a specific authority, although this power has not yet been exercised.